grpc/proposal/A94-subchannel-otel-metrics.md

 xds_cluster_resolver (pre-[A74]) LB policies.

 Note that for the `grpc.lb.locality` label, we cannot simply reuse the top-level attribute passed down from the weighted_target policy to the WRR policy, as described in [A78].
 The WRR policy needs a top-level attribute rather than a per-endpoint attribute, since it needs a single value to use for all endpoints.
-However, in this case, we are populating the attribute at a point in the LB policy tree where we have endpoints for multiple localities, which necessitates the use of a per-endpoint attribute.
-Also, in Java and Go, only per-endpoint attributes are passed to the subchannel, so even if we set the attribute further down in the tree, we would still need it to be per-endpoint.
+However, in Java and Go, only per-endpoint attributes are passed to the subchannel, so the subchannel cannot use the top-level attribute.
+Furthermore, even in C-core, where top-level attributes are passed to the subchannel, we are populating the attribute at a point in the LB policy tree where we have endpoints for multiple localities, which necessitates the use of a per-endpoint attribute.
 As a result, although the WRR policy will continue to use the top-level attribute set by the weighted_target policy, we will need to create a new per-endpoint attribute with the same value for use by the subchannel.

+Similarly, for the `grpc.lb.backend_service` label, Java and Go will not be able to simply reuse the existing top-level attribute passed down from the cds (post-[A75]) or xds_cluster_impl (pre-[A75]) policies to the WRR policy, as described in [A89], since that top-level attribute will not be passed to the subchannel.
+Therefore, those implementations will need to create a duplicate of this attribute as a per-endpoint attribute.
+However, for this label, the attribute will apply to all endpoints, so C-core can continue to set it as a top-level attribute.

 List of allowed values for `grpc.disconnect_error` -